djordje-miletic/AppCenterDataCollection/README.txt

 4) key = "token" - token can be user or app token, it's all the same.
 	For generating tokens you can find more info here: https://docs.microsoft.com/en-us/appcenter/api-docs/

-Next step is to start application and watch magic happen
+Next step is to start application and watch magic happen.

+*Note if first build isn't started from App Center application can't start builds.